benchristel/process-to-processes/src/index.md

 This book is for software developers who want to make better things in better ways.

-If you are interested in making software that is kinder, sturdier, more deeply felt, and better fit to your hand and mind, this book is for you.
+If you are interested in making software that is kinder, sturdier, more deeply felt, and better fit to your hand, eye, and mind, this book is for you.

-If you don't really care about software _per se_, but just want to feel less stressed at work, I think you'll also find something of value here.
+If you don't care that much about software _per se_, but just want to feel less stressed at work, I think you'll also find something of value here.

 This book will give you: